FreeBSD manual

 version number than previous versions.

-The generated C code currently happens to be annotated with gtk-doc[7]
+The generated C code currently happens to be annotated with gtk-doc and

-SECTION usage etc. is given.
+etc. are given.

-While the generated Docbook for D-Bus interfaces isn't expected to
+While the generated DocBook for D-Bus interfaces isn't expected to

 change, no guarantees are given at this point.